Entertainment for the Greenbelt Labor Day Festival included four days of live music.

 Patty Reese’s soulful expression and powerhouse pipes have prompted comparisons with the likes of Janis Joplin, Aretha Franklin, and Bob Dylan.

-Johnny Seaton and Bad Behavior wow audiences with their performance of the music of Elvis Presley.
+Johnny Seaton wows audiences with his performance of the music of Elvis Presley.

 While primarily a classic rock band, the veteran musicians of Split 2nd cover all your favorite tunes from the ’60s to today’s music, from Motown to country and stretching across a variety of popular musical genres.